• FOUNDATION

 Blackwell Press, 2008

-BOOKS in which ANNE SPENCER is featured or receives significant recognition
+BOOKS in which ANNE SPENCER is featured or receives

 Who is Chauncey Spencer?